Skip to main content

 Major Trails And Attractions

 Lemmenjoki's most distinctive features include the meandering Lemmenjoki River, historic gold panning sites, and the dramatic Joenkielinen Fell offering panoramic views.
-The park contains Finland's largest roadless wilderness area, with over 60 kilometers of marked hiking trails.
-Traditional Sámi settlements and reindeer corrals provide cultural interest, while the Ravadas Falls represent one of the park's most photographed natural attractions.
+The park contains Finland's largest roadless wilderness area, with approximately 60 kilometres of marked hiking trails.
+[1] Traditional Sámi settlements and reindeer corrals provide cultural interest, while the Ravadas Falls represent one of the park's most photographed natural attractions.
 The area also features unique gold mining history exhibits and opportunities for visitors to try traditional gold panning.

 Visitor Facilities And Travel